 In the long-duration energy storage space, the two incumbent technologies are hydro and compressed air.
 Although both are commercial, Larsen says each have drawbacks.
 “Most notably, they need to be built at a massive scale,” he said.
 “They also can’t necessarily be put everywhere.”
 Pumped hydro, for instance, requires a specific topography to be affordable.

-e-Zinc offers a competing solution on the electrochemical side of the long-duration energy storage equation that the company.
+e-Zinc offers a competing solution on the electrochemical side of the long-duration energy storage equation.
 Amid increasing reliance on renewable energy, e-Zinc has seen demand rise for long-duration energy storage assets that make renewable energy assets more reliable and resilient.

 To start, e-Zinc is targeting the backup power market.
 In short, the company sees a chance to replace diesel generators as a form of backup power for vulnerable customers like data centres, hospitals, and remote communities.
 Longer term, the company plans to tackle even more remote applications as a replacement for diesel (coupled with renewables) for off-grid customers and mining facilities.